 Students may be referred to the counselor by the parent, teacher or administrator.
-The counselor can meet with a student/group one time if there has been a behavior or academic concern.
-Parent(s) will be contacted if further counseling is needed.
+The counselor can meet with a student/group, on referral only, one time if there has been a behavior or academic concern.
+Parent(s) will be contacted if further counseling is recommended and/or needed.